GsLogiMaker/qu-script/README.md

 If you want to contribute your thoughts and ideas to the project navigate over to `issues` and create an new issue with your thoughts, even criticism is welcome!
 ### Contributing Code
 Qu is written in Rust and I'll assume you are already familiar with it and Git.
 The entry point of Qu is `qube/src/main.rs` and the api to the language is `qu/src/lib.rs`.
 These are the most important files to understand first.
 If you have any **qu**estions contact me, even through the `issues` page, and I'll do my best to help!

+## Future Goals
+Easy and intuitive Rust API and maybe the same for C. A cargo-like project manager.
+Maybe a linter called **Qu**cumber and documentation tutorials called the **Qu**rriculum.